Skip to main content

 • VSCE_PAT = Azure DevOps PAT (above).

-• OVSX_PAT = Open VSX PAT (above).
+• OVSX_PAT = Open VSX PAT (above), if Open VSX is wanted.

 • Delete any pre-existing repo-level VSCE_PAT / OVSX_PAT after the environment-scoped ones are in place — repo secrets bypass the environment's deployment-branch and reviewer gates.